Ways to avoid bullet points by using these simple 7 alternative layouts:

 These simple tips are just the tip of our PowerPoint skills iceberg.
 We can add a lot more magic than this to your slides to enrapture, educate and entertain your audiences for years to come!

 Before and after PowerPoint slides help to show what presentation specialists can do with your slides

 A good PowerPoint designer can do anything!
-New design, messaging/overall structure help, varying levels of animation – whatever you want!
+New design, messaging, overall structure guidance, varying levels of animation – whatever you need!

-The designs in this sample may or may not be to your own personal taste – every job is different, and designs are created with the client, and their preferences, in mind.
+The design in this sample may not be to your own personal taste – every job is different, and designs are created with the client, their preferences and their budget, in mind.

 If we could only give you one tip we’d tell you about the most important presentation technique out there.

 We’ll get right to it: the most important presentation technique is to remember to repeat your messages:

 But it’s not just repeating within your presentation that’s important, it’s also vital that you follow up and communicate your key messages to your audience again (ideally later in the day).
 That reminder is vital if you want long term memory to come into play.
 If you don’t… well then maybe you’re happy with being forgotten?

 How you go about reconnecting and reminding your audience is a different issue.
 Hopefully you can email them all – but don’t just send them a copy of your slides.
 Write something to highlight your call to action or to remind of your key message.

 John Medina’s Brain Rule #5 says we need to repeat to remember.
 And #6 says we need to remember to repeat.
 Remembering to Repeat means that the brain will be more able to commit information to long term memory.
 “Repeated exposure is the most powerful way to fix memory into the brain”.